 Lawns should be mowed at regular intervals with a sharp mower at the correct height.
 Lawns should be cut every 7 to 10 days.
-A rotary mower should to be set at 2 to 3 inches for the season.
-You lawn mower should be kept sharp at all times.
+A rotary mower should be set at 2 to 3 inches for the season.
+Your lawn mower should be kept sharp at all times.
 A dull mower tears the grass instead of cutting it, making it more susceptible to diseases.
 You should use a catcher, or rake the cut grass to remove the cuttings and prevent the build-up of dead grass.
-If you do not remove the dead grass you should power rake you lawn on a regular basis to remove the layer of dead grass (thatch) that builds up, this is called de-thatching.
+If you do not remove the dead grass you should power rake your lawn on a regular basis to remove the layer of dead grass (thatch) that builds up, this is called de-thatching.

 Applying Moss Control

-Before your moss goes dormant in the summer heat you should take steps to kill and remove the moss in your lawn.
+Before your moss goes dormant in the summer heat, take steps to kill and remove the moss in your lawn.
 To do this apply either a liquid or granular Moss Control to affected areas.
 Approximately two days later, use a mechanical power rake to remove the dead black moss.
 The area should then receive a thin layer of soil or sand followed by an application of grass seed to grow where the moss was.

 Fertilizing your Lawn

 The beauty of your lawn, its resistance to disease, insects, moss and weeds depends largely on how you feed it.
 With heavy rains in the coastal area, much of the mineral content (food or fertilizer) of the soil is washed away each year.
 Every fertilizer shows the percentage of Nitrogen, Phosphorus, and Potash (N.P.K.)
 For example 28-3-8 is 28% Nitrogen, 3% Phosphorous and 8% Potash.

 - Nitrogen – gives the green to lawns and is the main food a lawn responds to